temporalio/cli/docs/batch/list.md

+---
+id:
+title:
+sidebar_label:
+description:
+tags:
+---

 ### list

 List Batch operation jobs.

-When used, all Batch operation jobs within the system are listed.
+>When used, all Batch operation jobs within the system are listed.

 **--address**
 host:port for Temporal frontend service